 - You must have sufficient free storage space on your hard drive for the downloaded installation files.
 A safe bet would be to have at least 12GB of free space.

-- If you're going to create a USB memory stick, note that any data stored on it will get deleted, as the Media Creation Tool will format it.
+- If you are going to create a USB memory stick, note that any data stored on it will get deleted, as the Media Creation Tool will format it.

-- If you're going to create media with Windows 10 Creators Update installation files for 32-bit or 64-bit but not both versions, you'll need to use a DVD of at least 4GB or a USB memory stick of at least 3GB.
+- If you are going to create media with Windows 10 Creators Update installation files for 32-bit or 64-bit but not both versions, you will need to use a DVD of at least 4GB or a USB memory stick of at least 3GB.

-- If you're going to create media with Windows 10 installation files for both 32-bit and 64-bit, you'll need to have a blank DVD of 8GB or a USB memory stick of at least 6GB.
+- If you are going to create media with Windows 10 installation files for both 32-bit and 64-bit, you will need to have a blank DVD of 8GB or a USB memory stick of at least 6GB.

-- If you're installing Windows 10 Creators Update from scratch, you'll need to know your product key.
-If you need help on doing a clean Windows 10 install, also check this guide: How to install Windows 10 using a retail disc or ISO image.
+- If you are installing Windows 10 Fall Creators Update from scratch, you will need to know your product key.
+If you need help on doing a clean Windows 10 install, also check this guide: How to install Windows 10 using a retail disc, an ISO image or a flash drive.

 - If you intend to upgrade your current computer or device, make sure it meets the system requirements.
 You can check them here: Windows 10 Specifications.

-- If you want to know what’s new in Windows 10 Creators Update and why it’s worth installing it, read this article: What is Windows 10 Creators Update and why should you install it?
+- If you want to know what is new in Windows 10 Fall Creators Update and why it is worth installing it, read this article: 15+ reasons why you should get Windows 10 Fall Creators Update.

-What is & where to get Media Creation Tool
+What is Media Creation Tool and where to get it

 The Media Creation Tool is a small executable file offered by Microsoft that allows you to download Windows 10 and create your installation media or directly upgrade your current computer or device to Windows 10 Creators Update.

-The first question it will ask is whether you want to upgrade your current PC, or if you want to create installation media that you can use to install Windows 10 Creators Update on any other computer or device.
+Media Creation Tool needs a few seconds to “get a few things ready.”
+Then, it asks whether you want to upgrade your current PC, or if you want to create installation media that you can use to install Windows 10 Fall Creators Update on any computer or device.

-Because the scope of this guide is to show you how to create your installation media, we'll check the second option, called “Create installation media for another PC.”
+Because the scope of this guide is to show you how to create your installation media, check the second option, the one that says “Create installation media (USB flash drive, DVD, or ISO file) for another PC.”

 If you chose to create a USB memory stick, on the next step, you see all the flash drives connected to your Windows computer or device.
-Select the one you want to use for creating your Windows 10 Creators Update installation media.
-Don't forget that any data on it will be wiped, as the tool will format your drive.
+Select the one you want to use for creating your Windows 10 Fall Creators Update installation media.
+Do not forget that any data on it will be wiped, as the tool formats your drive.

 Once the download is over, it is verified for integrity, to make sure that everything is all right.
-Then the medium you selected is created.
-This process may take another couple of minutes, so be patient.
+Then the medium you selected (USB flash drive or ISO file) is created.
+This process may take another couple of minutes.

-If you instructed Media Creation Tool to use a USB flash drive, you are informed that it’s now ready.
-Click or tap Finish, and you can use that drive to boot from and install Windows 10 Creators Update.
+If you instructed Media Creation Tool to use a USB flash drive, you are informed that it is now ready.
+Click or tap Finish, and then you can use that drive to boot from and install Windows 10 Fall Creators Update.

-If you told Media Creation Tool to create an ISO file, when it’s done, you are shown where it was saved.
-Click or tap Finish and then you can burn the ISO file to a DVD or mount it in a virtual machine.
+If you told Media Creation Tool to create an ISO file, when it is done, you are shown where it was saved.
+Click or tap Finish, and then you can burn the ISO file to a DVD or mount it in a virtual machine.

-To install Windows 10 without problems, don't hesitate to read our complete step-by-step installation guide: How to install Windows 10 using a retail disc or ISO image.
+To install Windows 10 without problems, do not hesitate to read our complete step-by-step installation guide: How to install Windows 10 using a retail disc, an ISO image or a flash drive.

-As you can see, using the Media Creation Tool is intuitive and is easy to use even if you are not a technical expert.
-If you follow our instructions, you will have no trouble in creating an ISO setup file of your own or create a bootable USB memory stick with the Windows 10 setup.
-If you have any questions about this tutorial, don't hesitate to ask using the comments form below.
+As you can see, using the Media Creation Tool is intuitive, and easy to use even if you are not a technical expert.
+If you follow our instructions, you should have no trouble in creating an ISO setup file of your own or create a bootable USB memory stick with the Windows 10 setup files on it.
+If you have any questions, do not hesitate to ask in the comments section below.